zipnn/zipnn/scripts/README.md

 - **Arguments**:
   - **Optional**:
     - `--path`: Path to the folder containing all files that need decompression.
 If left empty, it will look for all files in the current folder.
-    - `--delete`: Flag that specifies to delete the files instead of compressing them.
+    - `--delete`: Flag that specifies deleting the compressed files after decompression.
     - `--force`: Flag that forces overwriting when decompressing.
     - `--max_processes`: Amount of max processes that can be used during the decompression.
 The default is 1.
     - `--model`: Only when using --hf_cache, specify the model name or path.
 E.g. 'ibm-granite/granite-7b-instruct'.